tangrams/tangram-docs/pages/Filters-Overview.md

 layers:
     roads:
         data: { source: osm }
-        style: ...

         highway:
             filter:
                 kind: highway
-            style: ...
+            draw: ...
 ```

 Here, a top-level layer named "roads" matches the "roads" layer in the "osm" data source.
 It has a `style` block, which will apply to all features in the "roads" layer unless it is overridden, functioning as a kind of "default" style.

-Then, a _sublayer_ named "highway" is declared, with its own `filter` and `style`.
-Its `style` block will apply only to roads which match its `filter` – in this case, those with the property "kind", with a value of "highway".
+Then, a _sublayer_ named "highway" is declared, with its own `filter` and `draw`.
+Its `draw` block will apply only to roads which match its `filter` – in this case, those with the property "kind", with a value of "highway".

 #### Inheritance

-Higher-level filters continue to apply at lower levels, which means that higher-level styles will be inherited by lower levels, unless the lower level explicitly overrides it.
+Higher-level filters continue to apply at lower levels, which means that higher-level `draw` parameters will be inherited by lower levels, unless the lower level explicitly overrides it.

-Using sublayers and inheritance, you may specify increasingly specific filters and styles to account for as many special cases as you like.
+Using sublayers and inheritance, you may specify increasingly specific filters and draw styles to account for as many special cases as you like.

 ## Matching